Gerry Connolly: Legislation sponsored

 Federal Information Technology Acquisition Reform Act (H.R.
 1232; 113th Congress) As the ranking member of the House Committee on Oversight and Government Reform, Connolly co-sponsored this bill with Darrell Issa.
 It is a proposed bill that would make changes and reforms to the current framework that manages how the federal government buys new technology.
 One of the requirements would be that the government develop a streamlined plan for its acquisitions.
 The bill would increase the power of existing chief information officers (CIO) within federal agencies so that they could be more effective.
 Each agency would also be reduced to having only one CIO in the agency, who is then responsible for the success and failure of all IT projects in that agency.
 The bill would also require the federal government to make use of private sector best practices.
 The bill is intended to reduce IT procurement related waste.
 Explaining the bill, Connolly said that "there are more than 250 identified CIOs in the federal government, yet none possess the necessary authority to effectively manage IT investments" which has "resulted in duplicative and wasteful IT spending."
 It passed the House in a voice vote on February 25, 2014.

 Government Reports Elimination Act of 2014 (H.R.
 4194; 113th Congress) As the ranking member of the House Committee on Oversight and Government Reform, Connolly co-sponsored this bill with Darrell Issa.
 It is a proposed bill that would eliminate approximately 100 required federal agency reports that are considered redundant or wasteful.
 Connolly argued that "in today's challenging fiscal environment, it is incumbent that we leverage every opportunity to streamline or eliminate antiquated agency reporting requirements that are duplicative, irrelevant or simply ignored."
 The bill passed in the House in a voice vote on April 28, 2014.

+In the 117th United States Congress, the Center for Effective Lawmaking's legislative effectiveness scores ranked Connolly as the most effective legislator.

 Political positions

+Connolly voted with President Joe Biden's stated position 100% of the time, according to FiveThirtyEight analysis completed in January 2023.

 Abortion

-Connolly is pro-choice.
+Connolly supported abortion rights.
 He voted against the Stupak Amendment to the Affordable Care Act, which placed stringent limits on health insurance companies offering abortion services.
 During the budget amendments process in 2011, he voted against an amendment that would have prevented taxpayer funds from going to Planned Parenthood.

-Trump impeachment

-Connolly voted in favor of the articles of the first impeachment of Donald Trump.
-He said during debate on the articles that extorting "a foreign country to investigate your political opponent is an unconstitutional abuse of power.
-To solicit foreign interference in an American election is an unconstitutional abuse of power."